Aller au contenu principal

 2What we send back

-Good effort · 4 correctionsNice story, expression well used.
-Let's go through the mistakes together.
+Good effort · 4 correctionsNice story - you used the expression well.
+Let's walk through the mistakes together.

 Quand j'avais 16 ans, j'ai séché les cours une fois pour aller au cinéma avec ma copine.
 Mes parents étaient très fâchés quand ils l'ont appris, mais c'était une bonne journée.